 The audit must be carried out by a Cypriot firm of auditors in accordance with International Standards on Auditing.

 The above is brief and general in nature.
-Kindly contact our professionals for an in-depth analysis and advice.
+Kindly contact our professionals for in-depth analysis and advice.